Reclaim payday & other short-term bad credit loans

 If you were treated unfairly, you could also be due redress

 Being mis-sold is not the only reason you can make a complaint.
 Once you have the loan, you're a customer of the loan firm and it has a duty to treat you fairly.
-If it doesn't do this, you could have grounds for a complaint and a reclaim.
-Even if your situation doesn't fit one of the reasons below, if you still feel like you were treated unfairly, you may still be able to make a successful reclaim:
+If it doesn't do this, you could have grounds for a complaint (and compensation).

 - The lender didn't deal with you "sympathetically and positively".
-For example, if you were struggling to repay the loan.
+For example, they didn't offer support or let you know the options available when you told them you were struggling to repay your loan.

 - The lender pressured you to extend the loan.
-Or didn't tell you about the risks of extending the loan, or make it clear exactly how much it would cost to extend the loan.
+Or didn't tell you about the risks and costs of extending the loan.

 - You will likely be refunded interest PLUS any fees and charges from the time you were mis-sold or deemed to have been treated unfairly.
-The reason you'll get the interest plus any fees and charges back is because this is essentially the cost of the loan – a cost you’d never would have paid unless you’d not been mis-sold the loan in the first place.
+The reason you'll get the interest plus any fees and charges back is because these are a cost you never would have paid had you not been mis-sold the loan in the first place.

 If you make a successful mis-selling reclaim, you will likely be refunded MOST, if not all, the interest, fees and charges (if you were charged those) since the mis-selling happened when you first took out the loan.
 Since the interest makes up a considerable portion of the total amount you repay, these reclaims can be sizeable.